 - FDA Review

 At this point, the researcher submits all pertinent applications and data results to the FDA for review.
 The agency examines these documents and verifies that appropriate standards have been met.
-There may be a request made for additional data or for clarification of the information provided, but over a period of months, the drug completes the process and is ready to be placed on the market and prescribed by health care providers.
+There may be a request made for additional data or for clarification of the information provided, but over a period of months, the drug completes the standard process products and is ready to be placed on the market and prescribed by health care providers.

 - Ongoing FDA Monitoring